-- OS/VS DOS/VS VM/370 Assembler Language, which contains information you will need in order to code programs in the assembler language. - OS/VS Data Management Services Guide, which contains a general description of the structure of catalog indexes and generation data groups. - OS/VS Utilities, which tells how to use utility programs to maintain the system catalog. - OS/VS1 JCL Services, which tells how to catalog and uncatalog data sets using job control language statements. - OS/VS Virtual Storage Access Method (VSAM) Programmer's Guide, OS/VS1 Access Method Services, and OS/VS1 Virtual Storage Access Method (VSAM) Logic, which gives information on VSAM master and user catalogs.
+- OS/VS and DOS/VS Assembler Language, GC33-4010, which contains information you will need in order to code programs in the assembler language. - OS/VS Data Management Services Guide, GC26-3783, which contains a general description of the structure of catalog indexes and generation data groups. - OS/VS Utilities, GC35-0005, which tells how to use utility programs to maintain the system catalog. - OS/VS JCL Services, GC28-0617, which tells how to catalog and uncatalog data sets using job control language statements.